uio-bmi/two_step_graph_mapper/Readme.md

 ## Install
 BWA-MEM and Minimap2 are requirements.
 Make sure they are installed first.

-For running the experiments, [Mitty](https://github.com/sbg/Mitty) (Seven Bridges' tool for simulating reads) is needed.
+For running the experiments described further down on this page, [Mitty](https://github.com/sbg/Mitty) (Seven Bridges' tool for simulating reads) is needed.

-Assuming you have BWA-MEM and Minimap 2 installed, you can install Two-step Graph Mapper by cloning:
+Assuming you have BWA-MEM and Minimap 2 installed, you can install Two-step Graph Mapper by cloning and using pip:
 ```bash
 git clone
 cd two_step_graph_mapper